TFMFly

-TFMFly, or TFM-FLY, is a drug related of the phenethylamine, DOx, and FLY families related to psychedelics like 2C-B-FLY and 2C-TFM.
-It was first reported in 2005 by a team at Purdue University led by David E. Nichols.
+TFMFly, or TFM-FLY, also known as DOTFM-FLY, is a serotonin receptor modulator of the phenethylamine, amphetamine and DOx, and FLY families related to psychedelics like DOTFM and DOB-FLY.

+Pharmacology

+Pharmacodynamics

 It acts as a potent agonist at the 5HT_{2A} serotonin receptor subtype, and is a chiral compound with the more active (R) enantiomer having a K_{i} of 0.12 nM at the human 5-HT_{2A} receptor.
 While the fully aromatic benzodifurans such as Bromo-DragonFLY generally have higher binding affinity than saturated compounds like 2C-B-FLY, the saturated compounds have higher efficacy as agonists.

+Chemistry

+Synthesis

+The chemical synthesis of TFMFly has been described.

+Analogues

+Analogues of TFMFly include DOTFM, DOB-FLY, and 25TFM-NBOMe, among others.

+History

+TFMFly was first reported by a team at Purdue University led by David E. Nichols in 2001.